A city destroyed: Visiting Agdam, Nagorno-Karabakh

 Kirsty and I were in Vank, a village to the north of Stepanakert to see the impressive Gandzasar Monastery and stay at the surreal Eclectica Hotel (the building resembles the Titanic!) and on our day of departure, over breakfast, we met two lads from Germany, Alex and Sebastian, who had their own car.
 They had driven from Switzerland to the Caucasus and Nagorno-Karabakh was more or less their last stop before beginning the long drive back.
 Kirsty and I were intending to hitch back to Stepanakert that morning and then take a marshrutka to Shushi.
 The guys were heading up to Gandzasar Monastery before returning to Stepanakert and promised to give us a lift if we were still standing on the side of the road upon their return from the monastery.
 There was very little traffic that day but in this instance that was lucky for us as Alex and Sebastian duly stopped, kindly rearranged their very full back seat, squeezed us in and drove us back to Stepanakert.
 We all instantly hit it off and they said that their intention was to try and get to Agdam that day and would we like to join them.

-The answer from us was, of course, a yes and so after a quick pit stop in Stepanakert at a petrol station, we were on our way.
+The answer from us was a resounding ‘yes’ and so after a quick pit stop in Stepanakert at a petrol station, we were on our way.

 Agdam is on the road to the archaeological remains of Tigranakert, which you are allowed to visit and was listed on all of our permits.
 As mentioned earlier, Agdam is still patrolled by the Armenian Armed Forces and the chance of getting stopped by them is high.
 The turning for Agdam is about three-quarters of the way along the road to Tigranakert and our plan, should we get stopped, was to say that we were lost, looking for Tigranakert and could they kindly point us in the right direction, preferably using a finger, not a rifle, as a pointer!